woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-add-data.md

 ## Solution

-ExtendRestApi offers the possibility to add contextual custom data to Store API endpoints, like `wc/store/cart` and `wc/store/cart/items` endpoints.
+ExtendSchema offers the possibility to add contextual custom data to Store API endpoints, like `wc/store/cart` and `wc/store/cart/items` endpoints.
 That data is namespaced to your plugin and protected from other plugins causing it to malfunction.
 The data is available on all frontend filters and slotFills for you to consume.

 ## Basic usage

-You can use ExtendRestApi by registering a couple of functions, `schema_callback` and `data_callback` on a specific endpoint namespace.
-ExtendRestApi will call them at execution time and will pass them relevant data as well.
+You can use ExtendSchema by registering a couple of functions, `schema_callback` and `data_callback` on a specific endpoint namespace.
+ExtendSchema will call them at execution time and will pass them relevant data as well.

 This example below uses the Cart endpoint, [see passed parameters.](./available-endpoints-to-extend.md#wcstorecart)